A unique collection of over 50,000 items in the heart of Cambridge

 Visiting the Library

 The library is reference only.
-It is open Mon–Thurs 9am–1pm, Friday 9.30am-3pm, and afternoons by appointment only.
+Currently, the library is open Tuesday, Thursday and Friday mornings, between 9am and 1pm for pre-booked appointments only.
 All are welcome.

-You will be asked to bring identification and a letter of introduction, to complete an application form and to sign the visitors book on each subsequent visit.
+When visiting for the first time, you will be asked to bring identification and a letter of introduction and to complete an application form.

 From time to time the Ancient India & Iran Trust advertises duplicate books and periodicals for sale.
 Many of these are rare and out of print.
 We view this.